iftekhardev-redlime/FrontEndNotes/Front End Dev Notes.md

 // premitives and reference values

-// not stored in addres but stored in variables let userMessage = 'asdasd';
+// not stored in addres but stored in variables : callstack (faster access) let userMessage = 'asdasd';
 userMessage = 'HelloThere' + userMessage; // new string will be produced

-// arrays are objects : reference values const hobbies = ['Sports', 'Cooking'];
+// arrays are objects : reference values stored in heaps const hobbies = ['Sports', 'Cooking'];
 hobbies.push("Working"); // reach out to that address open the value in that address and add this new item to this new item in memory console.log(hobbies);